 As we will see in Lemma~\ref{lem:3:an} below, the contribution of particles from $\mathcal{A}_n$ is negligible.
 To control the contribution of $\Lambda_n^{\mathcal{A}}$ we will need a deviation results for typical particles.
 For $L>0$ take $\P_{L}$ to be a probability measure such that the $X_k$'s are i.i.d. under $\P_{L}$ with distribution given by

-It turns out that one can use classical large deviation techniques to control the sum of $X_k$'s under $\P_L$.
+One can use classical large deviation techniques to control the sum of the $X_k$'s under $\P_L$.
 More precisely one can exploit the exponential change of measure and use the cumulant generating function of the truncated variables

 where $\E_{L}$ denotes the expectation corresponding to $\P_{L}$.
-In order to be able to control the particles from $\mathcal{A}_n$ we need to take $L=\delta_n$ in the above construction.
-We will first check the asymptotic expansion of $K_L=K_{\delta_n}$ near $0$.
+In order to be able to control the particles from $\mathcal{A}_n$ we need to take $L=\varepsilon_n$ in the above construction.
+We will first check the asymptotic expansion of $K_L=K_{\varepsilon_n}$ near $0$.
 For functions $f$, we write $f^{(0)}$, $f^{(1)}$ and $f^{(2)}$ for $f$, $f'$ and $f''$ respectively.
 Recall the truncated cumulant generating function $K$ given via~\eqref{eq:2:truncatedcumulant}.